 The human resource approach to managing people focuses on benefiting organizations in two significant ways: by increasing organizational effectiveness and productivity, and by satisfying employees' needs.

 Students are prepared to become generalists in human resources or to specialize in areas such as organization development, training and development, labor relations, and compensation and benefits.

-Internships allow students to learn more about specific areas within human resources.
-Co-ops are available for credit during the regular school year and during the summer months.
+Internships allow students to learn more about specific areas within human resources and are available for credit during the regular school year and during the summer months.